-Priyanka Chopra Chills Like A Boss With Her Family In Delhi; See Pictures
+Priyanka Chopra Chills Like A Boss With Family In Delhi; See Pictures

 Despite her busy work schedule, Priyanka Chopra always manages to squeeze in some time for her near and dear ones.
 The 'Quantico' actress is currently stationed in New Delhi for the shooting of her upcoming Netflix film, 'The White Tiger' where she will be sharing screen space with Rajkummar Rao for the first time.
-The film is based on Aravind Adiga's popular book by the same name.
+The movie is based on Aravind Adiga's popular book of the same name.

 Last night, Priyanka took to her Instagram page to share a series of photos from her family gathering where they celebrated her cousin's birthday.
-She captioned them as, "Family nights.. happy birthday @kunalbhogal ❤️." (sic)
+She captioned them, "Family nights.. happy birthday @kunalbhogal ❤️." (sic)

 Hello Beautiful Ladies

-In this picture, 'The Sky Is Pink' actress looks ravishing in a knee length dress and black boots and is seen striking a pose with her mother Madhu Chopra and a relative.
+In this picture, 'The Sky Is Pink' actress looks ravishing in a knee-length dress and black boots, and is seen striking a pose with her mother Madhu Chopra and a relative.

 Family Nights

-Priyanka Chopra poses for a family picture and it looks like it's quite a fun night.
+Priyanka Chopra poses for a family picture and looks like it was quite a fun night.

 One With The Birthday Boy